AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assign-person-partitions-to-workspaces.md

    >[!NOTE]
    >
-   >* The "All Person Partitions" checkbox indicates that this workspace has access to all person partitions in the system.
+   >* The "[!UICONTROL All Person Partitions]" checkbox indicates that this workspace has access to all person partitions in the system.
    >
    >* Primary person partitions are the default where all peoples will be entered.
-Use [flow steps](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-add-choice-in-a-flow-step.md) or [assignment rules](/help/marketo/product-docs/administration/workspaces-and-person-partitions/assigning-person-partitions-with-assignment-rules.md) to move people around.
+Use [flow steps](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-add-choice-in-a-flow-step.md) or [assignment rules](/help/marketo/product-docs/administration/workspaces-and-person-partitions/assigning-person-partitions-with-assignment-rules.md){target="_blank"} to move people around.

-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.

    ![](assets/assign-person-partitions-to-workspaces-5.png)